AdityaGangadhare/Carnd-BehavioralCloning/writeup.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used images from all the three cameras(center, left and right) to train and validae the model.
+I used images from all the three cameras(center, left and right) to train and validate the model.
 I used the udacity dataset for training and validation.

 ### Model Architecture and Training Strategy